-If the executors are unwilling or unable to act, or if the will does not name any executors, or if there is no will at all, then an administrator takes responsibility for estate administration.
+If the executors are unwilling or unable to act, if the will does not name any executors, or if there is no will at all, then an administrator takes responsibility for the estate.

-If a friend or family member would like you to be executor of the will when they die, they would normally ask you.
-You should think carefully about whether you want this responsibility.
+If a friend or family member would like you to be executor of the will when they die, they will probably ask you.
+Think carefully about whether you want the responsibility of being executor.

-On the plus side, being an executor of the will allows you to make sure your friend or relative’s wishes are respected and to look after the interests of the beneficiaries.
-Often one or more beneficiaries will be asked to be executor of the will.
+On the plus side, being an executor of the will allows you to make sure your friend or relative’s wishes are respected.
+You will also be able to look after the interests of the beneficiaries.
+Often, one or more beneficiaries will be asked to be executor of the will.

 If the will does not name any executors, the beneficiaries have the right to apply to act as administrator.
 If there is no will at all, then the closest relatives - who will inherit under the rules of intestacy - can apply to take on the role of estate administration.

 Estate administration involves identifying the deceased’s assets and debts, paying off creditors, and then distributing what’s left.

 If you are named as executor of the will, you automatically become responsible for estate administration when the testator dies.